 Your Italy honeymoon itinerary can definitely start in Rome.
 A charming interplay of history, culture and beauty will make your romantic trip to Italy unforgettable.

-One of the best and first things new couples should do in Rome is an evening stroll along the Tiber river, enjoying the dim lights flickering on the calm waters and finally grabbing a table in one of the restaurants in the city centre.
+One of the best and first things new couples should do in Rome is an evening stroll along the Tiber river, enjoying the dim lights flickering on the calm waters.
+And finally grabbing a table in one of the restaurants in Rome city centre.

 Some other the places you can’t miss in your Rome honeymoon are the Pincio terrace in Villa Borghese, the Janiculum Hill and the Garden of the Oranges in the Aventino Hill for wonderful views.
 While visiting the fascinating back alleys of the Aventine Hill you can also have a peek through the keyhole of the Knights of Malta headquarters for a surprise view.